-Daniel has funded healthcare for 65 patients in 14 countries.
+Daniel has funded healthcare for 123 patients in 17 countries.

-Ksae is a 62-year-old rice farmer from Cambodia.
-She has four sons and nine grandchildren, and enjoys watching the news and Khmer dramas on television.
-Three years ago, Ksae developed a cataract in her left eye, causing her blurry vision, irritation, and tearing.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Ksae learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
-On June 6, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
+Nah is a 73-year-old retired rice farmer from Cambodia.
+She has one daughter, three sons, and 16 grandchildren.
+She and her husband live with their eldest daughter, who is a grocery seller.
+Nah enjoys spending her time at the mosque.
+Six years ago, Nah developed a cataract in her right eye, causing her to experience itchiness, eye tearing, and blurry vision.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
+When Nah learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
+On July 18th, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $211 procedure.
-She says, "I hope that after my surgery I will be able to see clearly so that I can cook and take care of my grandchildren."
+Now, she needs help to fund this $253 procedure.
+Nah says, "I hope after surgery my eye can see clearly so I can take care of myself and my husband well."